Were You Injured In A Maritime Accident?

 - Eligible Out-of-Pocket Expenses

-At the Russell Law Firm, we will aggressively pursue each form of financial recovery we believe you are entitled to for your injuries, so you can move forward with confidence and take back control of your life.
+At the Russell Law Firm, LLC, we will aggressively pursue each form of financial recovery we believe you are entitled to for your injuries, so you can move forward with confidence and take back control of your life.